 Results are Guaranteed!

 We guarantee a first command response on a loose leash, under distraction, to the obedience commands provided that you follow through with your homework.
-If your initially-stated goals are not met by the end of the fourth transfer lesson following the in-board portion of training, all further training to meet those goals will be free of charge.
+If your initially-stated goals are not met by the end of the fifth transfer lesson following the in-board portion of training, all further training to meet those goals will be free of charge.

 Due to the nature of dogs, results on aggression issues cannot be guaranteed.